NogoApps/workflow/README.md

 - The code works?
 - The code is clean?
+- The the code is encapsuled and OO?
 - The code respect design patterns, material design and android conventions?
 - There is something redundant or unnecessary?
 - The project is modulate with loose coupling?